gizzmo123456/AMS-Build/README.md

 file is ```CI-Host/data/new_user``` (but in the .gitignore to prevent accidental password commits)

-Once the password has been entered, it is over writen with '.' (dot)
+Once the password has been successfully entered, it is over writen with '.' (dot)

 ##### Updating a users account
 To Update a users password, run 'python3 user_manager.py' and enter an existing